The Australian Society of Clinical Hypnotherapists (ASCH) was formed in 1974 with the following objectives:

 All members of the ASCH are required to maintain a strict standard of ethics.
 See Code of Ethics.

-Admission to membership to the ASCH is available to healthcare professionals and is conditional upon agreement to adhere to the regulations laid down in the Articles of Association and the Code of Ethics of the ASCH and the satisfactory completion of a wide range of educational courses.
-Exemptions may be granted if, in the opinion of the Board of Directors, a candidate can demonstrate existing qualifications and competence.
+Admission to membership of the ASCH is available to healthcare professionals, people who have studied or are studying hypnotherapy, and/or people with an interest in hypnosis.
+It is conditional upon agreement to adhere to the regulations laid down in the Articles of Association and the Code of Ethics of the ASCH and the satisfactory completion of a wide range of educational courses or otherwise meets the ASCH’s requirements for membership.
+Exemptions may be granted if, in the opinion of the Board of Directors, a candidate can provide existing qualifications and demonstrate competence commensurate with the ASCH’s requirements for the level of membership sought.

 A Fellow has been deemed by the Board to have provided outstanding service to the ASCH, and without limiting the generality thereof, has established an extensive practice in hypnotherapy, advanced the knowledge of hypnotherapy or one of its fields, or has made substantial and original contributions to the advancement of hypnotherapy or one of its fields.